i502Club/OS_Square/readme.md

 ## Getting Started
 This is a payment provider plugin for Open Store.
 It will enable any DNN 9.4+ site running Open Store to accept CC payments into their
 &copy;Square account.
-You must have a valid &copy;Square account and a [developers](https://developer.squareup.com/) api key for this provider to work.
+You must have a valid (C)Square account and a [developers](https://developer.squareup.com/) api key for this provider to work.

 ### Installing